stackleader/stackleader.github.io/_posts/08-29-2016-useful-jshell-docker-alias.markdown

 <!-- /MarkdownTOC -->

 ### Overview
 This post brings together two of my favorite things: bash aliases/functions and docker containers.
-To those who have not heard, Java 9 will include a new  Java REPL (wikipedia)[https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop] called JShell.
+To those who have not heard, Java 9 will include a new  Java [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) called JShell.
 This is exciting in a number of ways.
 Newcomers to the language should find the learning curve less painful, and seasoned developers will gain a useful tool for exploring new libraries and interactive programming.
 JShell has already become a tool I use daily, and it has largely replaced my habit of writing disposable JUnit tests simply to explore a new libraries behavior or work out a specific function.

 With some help from docker, you can easily start exploring JShell.